Schwagstock

-Schwagstock is a music festival that takes place over the course of a weekend in an outdoor setting, and is intended to carry on the vibe of the Woodstock festival.
-Food, trinkets, glassware, carvings, beads, blankets, tie-dye clothing, and many other handmade and hippie-appeal items are available for sale by individual vendors.
-Attendees are allowed to camp anywhere they wish on the campgrounds, and may choose to set up tents or to camp in their vehicles instead.
-Music is scheduled such that there are several overlapping live music acts between the main stage and the sideshow(s) from early afternoon until early morning.
-Past Schwagstocks have been held at Lesterville, Leasburg and Bagnell Dam in Missouri, and in Iowa, but as of 2004 all Schwagstocks are held at Camp Zoe, south of Salem, Shannon County, MO.
+Schwagstock is a music festival that takes place outdoors over the course of a weekend.
+It was intended to carry on the vibe of the Woodstock festival.
+Food, trinkets, glassware, carvings, beads, blankets, tie-dye clothing, and many other handmade and hippie-appeal items were available for sale by individual vendors.
+Attendees were allowed to camp anywhere they wished on the campgrounds, and could choose to set up tents or to camp in their vehicles instead.
+Music was scheduled such that there were several overlapping live music acts between the main stage and the sideshow(s) from early afternoon until early morning.
+Past Schwagstocks have been held at Lesterville, Leasburg and Bagnell Dam in Missouri, and in Iowa, but between 2004 and 2010 all Schwagstocks were held at Camp Zoe, south of Salem, Shannon County, Missouri.
+Currently, Schwagenstock is held at Mother Nature's Riverfront Retreat, in Macks Creek, Missouri.

 Activities

-Besides for the camping and concerts, attendees can swim, canoe, hike, float down the river, and explore caves.
+Aside from camping and the concerts, attendees can swim, canoe, hike, float down the river, and explore caves.
 Camp Zoe has about 370 acres of land that can be explored.
 There are bluffs, caves, beaches, creeks, trees, ferns, hills, and natural wildlife.
 Zoe is surrounded by thousands of acres of national forest and private timber reserves.

-Legalities

-On November 8, 2010, the United States Drug Enforcement Administration filed court documents alleging that the Schwagstock festival is the site of widespread, rampant use and sales of illegal drugs.
-Investigations date all the way back to 2006 until November 1, 2010, when Camp Zoe was raided.
-The paperwork shows that the authorities hope to use a mechanism called asset forfeiture to take the property.
-Under a forfeiture, they do not need to convict the property's owners of a crime or even charge them with one.
-Even though Jimmy Tebeau has not pleaded guilty to a crime, the government has to show a "preponderance of evidence" that the property was part of criminal activity.
-The agency seized the Camp Zoe property.